dcrankshaw/datascience-sp14/lab10/graph-analytics-with-graphx.md

 ```

-## Using GraphX To Analyze a Real Graph
+## Exercise 2: Using GraphX To Analyze a Real Graph

 Now that you have learned about the GraphX API and played around with a toy graph, it's time to look at graph representing real-world data.
-Many real-world graphs are very large and can be hard to analyze on a single machine - thus the creation of distributed graph analytics platforms.
+Many real-world graphs are very large and can be hard to analyze on a single machine - thus the creation of distributed graph analytics frameworks.
 But often when analyzing real data, we are interested in looking closely at some small portion of the data.
-When our data is graph, this means that we are interested in looking closely at subgraph which is itself another graph, and so we can use the same techniques.
-In this exercise, our original dataset was the text of all articles in the English-language Wikipedia.
-We will be analyzing the Wikipedia link graph.
+When our data is a graph, this means that we are interested in looking closely at a subgraph which is itself another graph, and so we can use the same system to perform both types of analysis.
+In this exercise, you will be analyzing the Wikipedia link graph, extracted from the raw text of all articles in the English-language Wikipedia corpus.
 In this graph, each vertex represents an article in Wikipedia.
-There is an edge from Article A to Article B if A has a link to B. If we were to look at the entire link structure of Wikipedia, we would have a graph with 79M edges and 6.5M vertices.
-This would be hard to analyze on a laptop.
+There is an edge from Article A to Article B if A has a link to B.
+If we were to look at the entire link structure of Wikipedia, we would have a graph with 79M edges and 6.5M vertices, which would be hard to analyze on a laptop.
 Instead, we have used the GraphX system running on a cluster to create the link graph and take a subgraph from it, restricting the graph to only those vertices that have the word "Football" in their title.
 It is this subgraph that you will be analyzing today.

 Start a new Spark shell so that you can run this exercise in a clean environment.
 Type `exit` to leave the Spark shell, and then start it again using the same command as before.